gladyschenyx/foundational_hpc_skills/intro_to_c/README.md

 float x = 3.14159;
 printf(“The value of the float is %.2f\n”, x);
 ```
+* x represents the variable whose value is used in the format tag
 The result of Example 4 would be: The value of the float is 3.14

 ### C Arrays - Data structure that holds a fixed number of data elements of a specific type